 Last Roar of Mysore Tiger

-Tipu Sultan, popularly known as the Tiger of Mysore, reigned from 1782 to 1799 and tragically died in the Fourth Anglo-Mysore War on May 4th, 1799.
-After the battle, David Baird discovered Tipu's body among the heaps of slain, and later that night his body was brought to the palace.
+Tipu Sultan (r:1782-1799), popularly known as the Tiger of Mysore, tragically died during the Fourth Anglo-Mysore War on May 4, 1799.
+After the battle, David Baird discovered Tipu Sultan's body among the heaps of slain, and later that night, his remains were brought to the palace.

 tomb-of-tipu-sultan-gumbaz-srirangapatna